mayerph/ehs/README.md

 # Embedded Haskell (ehs)

+## General

+Embedded Haskell is a html templating engine for generating html documents depending on the provided data.
+It is based on two libraries.
+Parsec is used for implementing the Html Parser.
+And Template Haskell enables the possibility to generate code and providing variables.

 ## Features

 ### Expressions

 #### General Explanation

-- The Expression functionality can be used to hide and show information regarding to the provided data.
+- The Expression functionality can be used to hide and show information depending on the provided data.
 - An expression has to to be assigned to a hIf attribute.
   - hIf="..."
 - The most simple form of an expression looks similar to this: